Dan Moor: Toronto Arrows & professional retirement

 On 2 December 2018, the Toronto Arrows announced the signing of Dan Moor from Yorkshire Carnegie, returning Moor to his hometown, and into Major League Rugby.
-Over the 2019 season, Moor scored 7 tries over 13 appearances for the Arrows, including the first try for the Arrows on home soil in MLR, and was awarded with All-MLR Second XV honours.
+Over the 2019 season, Moor served as co-captain with Lucas Rumball and scored 7 tries over 17 appearances for the Arrows, including the first try for the Arrows on home soil in MLR, and was awarded with All-MLR Second XV honours.
 Despite his achievements, Moor was unsuccessful in being selected for Rugby Canada for the 2019 Rugby World Cup.
 Moor re-signed with the Arrows for the 2020 MLR season.

-Moor was appointed as club captain for the Arrows, alongside Lucas Rumball as co-captain.
+On 20 January 2018, Moor was appointed as club captain for the Arrows' 2020 season, with Lucas Rumball named as vice-captain for the 2020 MLR season.
 Moor led for the first 4 games of the 2020 season, scoring 4 tries.
-When the season was cancelled, Moor was joint-second in the League try-scorers list.
+When the season was cancelled due to the COVID-19 pandemic, Moor was joint-second in the League try-scorers list.

 On 24 June 2020, Moor announced his retirement from professional rugby.
 He stated that the time away from rugby caused by the COVID-19 pandemic gave him "time and space" to ponder his transition from rugby.
-He will take up a position with Bain & Company in November 2020, while maintaining an advisory role with the Arrows.
+He took up a position with Bain & Company in November 2020, while maintaining an advisory role with the Arrows.
+Moor captained the Arrows to a record of 16 wins and 6 losses over his two seasons at the helm.